spatie/icalendar-generator/README.md

 	->timezone($timezone);
 ```

-And also here it is possible to add multiple timezones:
+It is also possible to add multiple timezones:

 ```php
 $calendar = Calendar::create('Calendar with timezones')